 Description of the model

-ITM propagation model also know as Longley-Rice was developed to estimate radio transmission loss over irregular terrain for VHM, UHF, SHF frequency band.
-Computing of signal loss based on electromagnetic theory and on statistical analyses.
-It has been complemented by empirical dependences, during tests and measurements.
+ITM propagation model also known as Longley-Rice was developed to estimate radio transmission loss over irregular terrain for VHM, UHF, and SHF frequency bands.
+Computing of signal loss is based on electromagnetic theory and on statistical analysis.
+It has been complemented by empirical dependences, obtained during tests and measurements.

 ITM model has two modes of working.
 Point-to-Point mode needs details of terrain profile.
-Area prediction mode - which is describe below - use estimation of parameters based on empirical medians.
-Area prediction mode is interesting for using, due to it can be implements to SEAMCAT system.
+Area prediction mode - which is described below - uses estimation of parameters based on empirical medians.

-The basic input parameters such as: Antennas height, frequency, terrain irregularity determines computing method.
-Algorithm can be divided into three areas (determined by a function of the distance): A) Line-of-sight range (understood as uninterrupted visibility of the bulge of the Earth Plane, but which may be obscured by obstacles on the route), B) Diffraction range, C) Scatter range.
-In the first range to loss computing used Geometric-optics rays theory.
-In the second range used Fresnel-Kirchoff knife-edge diffraction theory.
-In the third range used Forward scatter theory.
+The basic input parameters such as: antennas height, frequency, and terrain irregularity determine the computing method.
+The algorithm can be divided into three areas (determined by a function of the distance): A) Line-of-sight range (understood as uninterrupted visibility of the bulge of the Earth Plane, but which may be obstructed by obstacles on the route), B) Diffraction range, C) Scatter range.
+In the first range the path loss is computed using Geometric-optics rays theory.
+In the second range Fresnel-Kirchoff knife-edge diffraction theory is used.
+In the third range, the Forward scatter theory is applied.

 The Longley-Rice (Area prediction mode) propagation model was originally implemented for SEAMCAT in the National Telecommunications Institute (Poland) in co-operation with the Wrocław University of Technology.
 The task was performed under Research Project of the Polish Ministry of Science and Higher Education entitled: Next generation teleinformatics services - technology, application and market aspects (no. PBZ-MNiSW-02/II/2007).

-The SEAMCAT implementation of the Longley-Rice (Irregular Terrain Model) assumes a propagation model in area prediction mode (i.e. no need for terrain profile details to make a path loss calculation).The ITM model returns predicted median attenuation of a radio signal, regarding not only statistical terrain, system, climate parameters but also variability of the signal in time and in space, assuming a level of confidence.
+The SEAMCAT implementation of the Longley-Rice (Irregular Terrain Model) assumes a propagation model in area prediction mode (i.e. no need for terrain profile details to make a path loss calculation).The ITM model returns predicted median attenuation of a radio signal, regarding not only statistical terrain, system, climate parameters but also variability of the signal in time and in space, assuming a given level of confidence.
 Longley-Rice computes path loss into three regions:

 Line-of-sight range;